How to Bid on Consulting Projects and Win

 1. Learn About the Opportunity

 See if you have a relationship with the organization that issued the RFP.
 If you do, reach out to your contact to familiarize yourself with the company ahead of time.
 If the company is new to you, do some outside research to see if it truly is an organization you want to work with.
-You’ll also want to see if there is a specific budget or timeline specified, and, if so, ask yourself if you are okay with those parameters.
-Lastly, truly think about whether or not you can effectively compete for the project.
-Do your abilities align with the project needs and do you feel that your services will be seen as valuable?
+You’ll also want to see if there is a specific budget or timeline specified, and if so, ask yourself if you are okay with those parameters.
+Lastly, truly think about whether you can effectively compete for the project.
+Do your abilities align with the project needs, and do you feel that your services will be seen as valuable?

 2. Know the Rules Before You Respond